hicommonwealth/supernova-lockdrop/README.md

 ## Overview

-This repo contains scripts for executing time-lock transactions in Bitcoin and Ethereum as well as querying the Cosmos chain for active, bonded participants.
-Time-lock transactions are transactions where one locks up their cryptocurrency of choice for a specified amount of time.
-In the case of the Supernova Lockdrop, the time-lock length is 6 months or 182 days.

-The Supernova Lockdrop is a distribution mechanism for rewarding lockdrop participants with tokens on the Supernova chain at launch.
 The Supernova chain is a new blockchain that will be built using the Cosmos SDK and integrate into the Cosmos ecosystem.
 It has a variety of awesome features and we're planning to make it one of the most interactive cryptocurrency experiences to date.
 To find more information on Supernova click [here](INSERT_LINK).

-This repo contains a CLI for interacting with 3 blockchains: Bitcoin, Ethereum, and Cosmos, for the purposes of locking or querying statistics in the Supernova Lockdrop.
-At the highest level, you must generate a Supernova address to receive your future Supernova coins.
+The Supernova Lockdrop is a distribution mechanism for rewarding lockdrop participants with tokens on the Supernova chain at launch.

+The repo contains scripts for generating a Supernova address for your future coins, executing time-lock transactions in Bitcoin and Ethereum, and bonding to a Cosmos Hub validator configured to manage ATOM participation in the Supernova Lockdrop.

+Time-lock transactions are transactions where one locks up their cryptocurrency of choice for a specified amount of time.
+In the case of the Supernova Lockdrop, the time-lock length is 6 months or 182 days.
 This functionality will be provided by the CLI; it may also be provided in various user interfaces.

 ## Setup